For years, Yvonne has been developing a sustainable homestead complete with chickens, food plants, on-site water, solar power, and more.

 The greenhouse portion of the structure is designed to be a multi-purpose facility.
 It is covered with a window screen on three sides so cool breezes can waft through in late spring, summer, and early fall.
 We also installed a ceiling fan so it can be used for resting after working in the garden.
 An electrical outlet will enable me to add a heater to keep my plants from freezing.
 I may even get a small gas grill that will come in handy during hurricane season.

 I will soon be getting some baby chicks and have already set up a 2x3 foot box cage in the greenhouse for the new arrivals.
 Baby chicks must be kept separate from the 3 mature hens until the young ones have some feathers.
 Then they will be introduced gradually so that the mature hens don't hurt them.

-The sink and counter provide work space for any number of things, especially starting plants when it's cold outside.
+- The sink and counter provide a workspace for any number of things, especially starting plants when it's cold outside.
 It can also be used for cleaning hummingbird feeders and/or chicken feeders.

 The movable tray stands are versatile and provide vertical space in which to place 6–8 trays of seedlings or cuttings.
 I can start enough vegetable and herb plants for a very large garden.

 Tomato, pepper, and eggplant seeds are started in January.
 Down here in Louisiana that is 6–8 weeks before the last frost.
 We often put out our tomato plants in March.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.